SophiadKamps/plant-humanities-summer-program/session-two/README.md

 <param ve-map prefer-geojson
 			   center="27.3,14.7"
-			   zoom="0.87"
+			   zoom="1"
-			   caption="This is a map of native strawberry distribution."
+			   caption="This is a map of native strawberry distribution.">

 [^1]: This is just common sense.
 [^2]: The practice of strawberry worship goes back to the earliest humans.
 It can be seen in the cave paintings at the caves of Lascaux.